lastcallsoftware/trackeats/docs/design doc.md

 Responsive Design
 -----------------
-Resposive Design is the practive of styling and designing the UI such that it dynamically reconfigures itself to fit "nicely" on whatever device it's used on.
+Resposive Design is the practice of styling and designing the UI such that it dynamically reconfigures itself to fit "nicely" on whatever device it's used on.
 For example, a view that has two columns of text side-by-side in a browser window on a PC might automatically reconfigure to one column on a smartphone.
-Menus that were horizonal on a brower might vertical on a mobile device.
+Menus that were horizonal on a brower might be vertical on a mobile device.

 This is achieved mostly in CSS, through the use of "media queries" (CSS styles that "query" the window for its current size), modern display styles like flexboxes and grids which reconfigure themselves when necessary, and margins and other size specifications that are relative (e.g., proportional to the window's current font size) rather than absolute (e.g., a specific number of pixels).